Honda City: Philippines

 The City sedan was launched in the Philippines alongside the facelifted Honda CR-V on 22 October 2020.
 The new City is now imported from Thailand instead of being locally assembled in the now-defunct Honda Santa Rosa plant.
 The only engine released in the Philippine market is the 1.5-litre i-VTEC engine.
 Known as the L15ZF, the engine is relatively similar to the L15Z engine found in previous models with the exception of dual overhead cams and further implementation of Honda's Earth Dreams technology.
 Transmission options include a 6-speed manual and CVT.
-Three trim levels are available in the Philippine market: S (6-speed manual and CVT), V (CVT only) and RS (CVT only).
+Initially, three trim levels are available in the Philippine market: S (6-speed manual and CVT), V (CVT only) and RS (CVT only).

 The City Hatchback was launched on 20 April 2021 and was the first market to get the hatchback in left-hand-drive form.
 Only a single trim is offered, which is the RS model.